ChallengeMeApp/backend/README.md

     $ mvn spring-boot:run "-Dspring-boot.run.arguments=import='documents/Challenges - Zusammenfassung gemeinsames Projekt.xlsx'"

 ### MariaDB
 The backend is built to be used with MySQL.
-If you want to use MariaDB, run the script /scripts/mariadb.sql after you changed to your database "USE ChallengeMe;".
+If you want to use MariaDB, run the script /scripts/mariadb.sql after you changed to your database "USE questophant;".

 ### Reference Documentation
 For further reference, please consider the following sections: